yamatt/static/README.md

 You can submit radio stations from YouTube as Pull Requests, or fork this repo to create your own playlist.

 ## How does it work

 There is a hidden iframe that switches between different URLs for embedded live streams from YouTube based on the station you select.
 The code here hooks in to an unofficial API in YouTube that allows you to pause a stream.

 ### Enable Auto Play

 Some browsers block automatic playing of videos.
-You may have to go to YouTube to enable this to get Static to work.
+You may have to go to YouTube to enable autoplay to get Static to work.

 The backgrounds are videos from giphy that are loaded in a video element in the background.